 I already have one but my image doesn’t show up

 There are a few people who have a Gravatar profile – I can see an image for them on certain sites but not on others.
-Which is usually the case if you use more than one email for signing in to comment.
+This can happen if you use more than one email to sign in and comment.
 The great thing about Gravatar is that you can add more than one email address to your Gravatar profile and then link the same image to that email.

 Although I recommend that you use the same avatar image across all sites and emails, especially if you are new to the scene of blogging and commenting.
-If you use the same image, then people will start thinking, “Hey I remember that avatar on so-and-so’s site, they comment a lot” or “they have a lot of interesting things to say”.
+By using the same image, people will start thinking, “Hey I remember that avatar on so-and-so’s site, they comment a lot” or “they have a lot of interesting things to say”.
 Either way you’re getting noticed.

-Until you get your name out there and people can recognise you by your handle or blog name, then you can start to change your images around on say Twitter or facebook.
+Until you get your name out there, people will start recognising you by your handle or blog name.
+After a while you can change your avatars on Twitter or facebook.

-The other thing I’ve noticed is using a different email to one you’ve previously used, assuming your blog is set up to approve first time commenters like mine, you’ll be re-approving a lot of people.
+I’ve also noticed readers using a different email to one previously used.
+If your blog is set up to approve first time commenters, you’ll be re-approving a lot of people.
 This tends to get a little tedious as I tend to go into the comments to edit the email to match the one which previously had a Gravatar image associated with it.
-The same goes for those who have changed blog addresses; I will go through and update all those too but it can be quite time consuming when you have over 100 comments but that way you get the most accurate numbers and details for people clicking through to someone’s blog.
+The same goes for those who have changed blog addresses.
+Updates like these can be quite time consuming when you have over 100 entries to change but that way you get the most accurate numbers and details for people clicking through to someone’s blog.

 I also use Admin Commenters which lets you know via a numerical count whether someone has commented on your blog before.
 This will help match up a difference in name, email or URL.
 So pls remember to be consistent in all three where you can.

 If you’ve never set up a Gravatar profile before, the first time you comment on my Blog you will be prompted to get one.